danizep/react-timeless/README.md

 # react-timeline
-A simple react timeline component for filtering data..
+A simple react timeline component for filtering data...